wojtekmach/keathley.github.io/_posts/2018/2018-04-23-setting-isolation-levels-in-ecto-transactions.md

 end
 ```

-With this setup I could run everything by calling `EctoIsolation.Coordinator.race(EctoIsolation.UnsafeTransaction)` in iex.
+With this setup I could run everything right from iex like so:

 ```elixir
 iex(2)> EctoIsolation.Coordinator.race(EctoIsolation.UnsafeTransaction)